Finstown: History

 Prehistoric finds have been made in the form of ancient cists, somewhat west of the primary school.
 Further east towards Kirkwall is the Rennibister Earth House, estimated to be 3000 years old.

 Formerly called "Toon o' Firth", the origin of the Finstown name is thought to come from an Irishman named David Phin who came to the area in 1811.
-A soldier with the 9th Royal Veteran Battalion, he married a Kirkwall girl in 1813.
+A soldier with the 9th Royal Veteran Battalion, he married a Kirkwall woman in 1813.
 In 1820, he opened an ale-house which was called the Toddy Hole by arrangement with John Miller of Millquoy.
 Four years later they quarrelled and Phin left for Aberdeen, but his name remained.
 The ale-house building is now the site of the Pomona Inn hostelry, after an old name for Mainland Orkney.
-The British poet Zaffar Kunial is a direct descendant of Phin and has written about Finstown and George Mackay Brown in a poem that appeared in The Dark Horse magazine (Autumn/Winter 2021).

 The former Liberal Party leader Jo Grimond is buried in Finstown.

 Community

-Finstown has a post office, Firth Primary School, a pub called the Pomona Inn (closed at present), a shop and a garage.
+Finstown has a post office, Firth Primary School, a pub called the Pomona Inn, a shop and a garage.
 Most of these buildings are situated on the main Stromness to Kirkwall road.